KINDERGARTEN - 3RD GRADE

 In harmony with the broad aims of Louisville Classical Academy, the lower-school English curriculum offers an enriched language environment rooted in wonderful stories and classic children's literature.
 Teachers encourage students to ask questions, think deeply, and develop their own ideas about what they read.
 Early learners begin the process of sharing their ideas and interpretations through listening, speaking, and taking turns.
 This distinctive "Shared Inquiry" method is a collaborative, discussion-based approach to stories and literature has been developed, refined, and advocated by the Great Books Foundation for more than sixty years.
 Through the Foundation's Junior Great Books program, children of all ages are empowered to explore the ideas and meaning in everything they read.

-The lower-school English curriculum moves children from an intuitive grasp of language toward conscious control and understanding.
+The primary English curriculum moves children from an intuitive grasp of language toward conscious control and understanding.
 Our youngest students develop strong word-reading and spelling skills through a phonics-based curriculum.
-As they progress toward fifth grade, students improve their skills in reading comprehension, and writing, and presenting.
+As they progress toward grammar school, students improve their skills in reading comprehension, and writing, and presenting.
 Students are encouraged to use language creatively and produce texts confidently and proudly.
 Fluency and correctness are emphasized.
 The result is students whose native intellectual capacities are developed to the fullest, with a profound and mature affinity for language and the ability to think analytically, logically, and creatively.

 The math curriculum develops both computational and conceptual mastery, and students have abundant opportunities to explore math functions and concepts in the context of meaningful experiences.
 Children develop specific skills and strategies for problem solving while developing number and operation sense, spatial reasoning, and measurement processes.
 A variety of manipulative materials are used for concept formation and understanding, especially in the younger grades.
 LCA's math curriculum emphasizes conceptual understanding, encourages flexibility and speed through mental math, and teaches children to "think mathematically."